-Note: FOLD is supported only on JES2 systems.
+Note: FOLD and VERIFY are not supported on JES2 systems.

 VERIFY

 Requests that, before the data set is printed, the operator verify visually that the character set image is for the correct chain or train.
 The character set image is displayed on the printer before the data set is printed.